tonymontoya/OpenMods/docs/openmods-frd.md

   - Relay operators (infrastructure stewards)

 ## 2. Initial Proof of Concept Scope
-- Support a single Skyrim SE mod project with one downloadable release.
+- Demonstrate the vision using a single Skyrim SE mod project with one downloadable release.
 - Publish mod metadata, release notes, and asset references via Nostr events.
 - Provide verifiable download path with integrity checks.
 - Allow sats streaming (zaps) from players to the mod author.